 "The furthest thing from my mind was my retirement.

-"It seemed like an obtuse and insensitive question for him to be asking me."
+It seemed like an obtuse and insensitive question for him to be asking me."

-Rona Birenbaum, a fee-only financial planner with Toronto-based Caring for Clients, says experiences such as Ms. Ison's are often the catalyst for calling it quits with an adviser.
+Rona Birenbaum, a fee-only financial planner with Toronto-based Caring for Clients, says experiences like Ison's are often the catalyst for calling it guits with an adviser.